• Skip to primary navigation

 You can freeze this dish as well!
 Just hold off on adding the gnocchi till you’re ready to eat it.
 Freeze the Ragu in a shallow airtight container once fully cooled.
 Allow to thaw overnight in the fridge before heating back up on the stove top and incorporating your gnocchi.

-More Incredible Pasta Recipes To Try:
+More Incredible Pasta Recipes

 • Creamy Sun Dried Tomato Gnocchi

-• Garlic and Parsley Butter Chicken with Gnocchi
+• Garlic Butter Chicken Gnocchi

 • One Pot Chicken Florentine Gnocchi